ioneyed/mogger-base/README.md

-mogger-ui
+mogger-base
 =========

-The UI for Mogger
+The Base application for Mogger.
+This contains what is needed to get Mogger up and running.

+Contains:

+Mogger UI
+Mogger NodeJS backend